mondeja/strip-gh-theme-links/README.md

 # strip-gh-theme-links

-In Github you can specify the theme an image is displayed to by appending `#gh-light-mode-only` or `#gh-dark-mode-only` to the end of an image URL when writing Markdown.
-See [Specifying the theme an image is shown to][modes-docs].
+In Github you can specify the theme an image is displayed to by using `<picture>` HTML blocks in Markdown.See [Specifying the theme an image is shown to][modes-docs].

-However, other platforms currently do not support this syntax and will display both versions of the image.
+However, other platforms currently do not support this tag and will display both versions of the image.
 So you might want to delete one of the images before uploading your documents to other platforms like, for example, Packagist (PHP) or PyPI